-Running catering activities on such a large scale as the Issuer does requires employing a large number of professionals.
-Excessive outflow of employees and too frequent changes in managerial positions may pose a significant risk to the stability and quality of the business activities.
-Due to the fact that salaries in the catering sector are still relatively lower than in other branches, there is a risk of outflow of qualified staff and thus a risk of the Group being able to ensure the appropriate staff necessary for providing the highest quality catering services.
-In order to avoid the risk of losing qualified staff it may be necessary to gradually increase the salary rates, which may have an adverse effect on the financial standing of the Issuer.
-Additional risk in employment area may be caused by fluctuations in unemployment rate.
+Excessive turnover of employees and too frequent changes in managerial positions may pose a significant risk to the stability and quality of the business activities.
+Due to the fact that salaries in the HORECA sector are still relatively lower than in other branches, there is a risk of the outflow of qualified staff.
+In this regard, the Company is constantly evaluating the competitiveness of the remunerations offered to minimize the risk and to remain market competitive.
+An additional risk in the employment area may be caused by fluctuations in the unemployment rate in a given market.

-10. Risk related to limited access to foodstuffs and the variability of their cost
+9. Risks related to limited access to foodstuffs and the variability of their cost

-The Issuer's situation is also affected by the need to ensure frequent deliveries of fresh agricultural products and foodstuffs and anticipating and responding to changes in supplies costs.
-The Group cannot rule out the risk related to delivery deficits or interruptions caused by factors such as unfavorable weather conditions, changes in legal regulations or withdrawing some foodstuffs from trading.
-Also the increased demand for certain products accompanied by limited supply may lead to difficulties in obtaining them by the Group or to price increases for those products.
-Both the deficits and product price increases may have an adverse effect on the Group's results, operations and financial standing.
-In order to mitigate this risk (among others) AmRest Sp. z o.o. concluded a contract with SCM Sp. z o.o. for the provisions of services comprising intermediation and negotiating terms of delivery to restaurants, including negotiating terms of distribution agreements.
+AmRest's situation is also affected by the need to ensure frequent deliveries of fresh agricultural products and foodstuffs and anticipating and responding to changes in supplies costs.
+The Group cannot rule out the risk related to delivery shortage or interruptions caused by factors such as unfavorable weather conditions, changes in legal regulations or withdrawing some foodstuffs from trading.
+Also the increased demand for certain products accompanied by limited supply may lead to difficulties in obtaining these by the Group or to relevant price increases.
+Both the shortages and product price increases may have an adverse effect on the Group's results, operations and financial standing.
+In order to mitigate this risk (among others) AmRest Sp. z o.o. signed a contract with SCM Sp. z o.o. for the provisions of services comprising intermediation and negotiating terms of delivery to restaurants, including negotiating terms of distribution agreements.